-The next thing you need is bare copper wire that is 12-14 gauge like this (click to view on Amazon.)
+The next thing you need is 12-14 AWG bare copper wire (click to view on Amazon).

-This is going to be the kind of wire you see used as grounding wire used in electrical outlets.
+This is the type of copper wire used as grounding wire in electrical outlets.

 Whatever you do, Do Not Wire The Hot Leg Prong To The Ground.
 It has to be the neutral connected to the ground.